Chocolate Novelty Recipes

 To make these chocolate marshmallow cups, you’ll need a few pieces of special equipment.
 These include:

-I used a 12-cup silicone mould, with each cup measuring about 2 inches in diameter.
+• Silicone Tartlet Mold (or peanut butter cup mold) – I used a 12-cup silicone mould, with each cup measuring about 2 inches in diameter.
 With this size mould, the recipe will yield 12 Mallo Cups.
-You can use a bigger or smaller size, but recipe yield will vary accordingly. - Pastry brush
+You can use a bigger or smaller size, but recipe yield will vary accordingly.

-You’ll need a pastry brush to brush the chocolate into each cavity.
-I prefer a natural-bristled brush, about 1 inch wide. - Double boiler or bain-marie
+• Pastry Brush – You’ll need a pastry brush to brush the chocolate into each cavity.
+I prefer a natural-bristled brush, about one inch wide.

-For melting the chocolate and keeping it warm as you work.
-If you’re not familiar with the process of making a hot water bath, see my instructions on how to make a bain marie. - Small stepped palette knife
+• Double Boiler or Bain-Marie – For melting the chocolate and keeping it warm as you work.
+If you’re not familiar with the process of making a hot water bath, see my instructions on how to make a bain marie.

-For smoothing the marshmallow, as well as the chocolate.
-If you don’t already own a mini palette knife, I highly recommend buying one—it’s such a handy tool to have in your kit! - Piping bag
+• Small Stepped Palette Knife – For smoothing the marshmallow, as well as the chocolate.
+If you don’t already own a mini palette knife, I highly recommend buying one—it’s such a handy tool to have in your kit!

 Mallo Cup Recipe Tips and Tricks

+Mix in the bag.
 I suggest mixing the marshmallow fluff and shredded coconut directly in the piping bag, as described in the recipe below.
-Marshmallow fluff is extremely sticky, and you’ll waste too much product if you attempt to stir it together in a bowl.
+Marshmallow fluff is extremely sticky, and you’ll waste too much product if you try to stir it together in a bowl.

-Make sure your silicone mould is completely dry.
-This is important—water and chocolate do not mix!
+Use a dry mold.
+Make sure your silicone mold is completely dry.
+Water and chocolate do not mix!

-If your chocolate begins to set in the bowl while you’re chilling the cups, rewarm it gently over the bain marie.
+Make a bain-marie.
+If your chocolate begins to set in the bowl while you’re chilling the cups, rewarm it gently over a bain marie, or hot water bath.

-I suggest placing your mould on a small tray.
-Because silicone is flimsy, a tray will make it much easier to maneuver back and forth between the refrigerator and the countertop while chilling your cups.
+Place your mold on a small tray.
+Because silicone is flimsy, a quarter sheet tray will make it much easier to maneuver back and forth between the refrigerator and the countertop while chilling your cups.

 Homemade Candy Corn